jenfox4/flash-vocab/README.md

-####Flash Vocab by Jennifer Fox
+# Flash Vocab by Jennifer Fox (WDI-26)

-###Technologies and Tools Used

-###About The Project
+### API and Database

+#### View the finished project here:
+#### client-side-repo:

+#### You can log-in with the following for a demo:
+Username: demo@demo
+Password: demo

+## About Flash Vocab
-As a previous educator, I am passionate about bringing learning experiences to broader audiences through tech.
-I truly believe tech can level the education playing field.
-Thus, for this project I wanted to create a full stack app that seeks at helping with one of the biggest education hurdles there is -- tackling standardized test.
-As someone who both took the GRE and loves learning vocabulary, I had the idea of creating a clean, easily accessibly GRE vocabulary app where users can practice vocabulary words for free and on the go.
+As a previous educator, I strongly believe in the ability of technology to level the playing field and tackle education inequity.
+I wanted to create a full stack app aimed at this mission.
+I personally have spent countless hours and a lot of money and resources for the GRE.
+I realized there are few free online resources for the GRE that students can easily access.

+This app is meant to be a study tool available for anyone who wants to study the GRE to brush up on rigorous vocabulary.
+Users can view over 2,000 GRE words and definitions.
+Users can than create their own personal study stack of flashcards with words they need to specifically study.

+## Technologies Used
+### Back-end technologies (see back-end repo)
+* Postgres
+* Ruby / Ruby on rails
+* Test driven development

+### Front-end technologies
+* Javascript
+* HTML
+* CSS
+* Sass
+* AJAX
+* Bootstrap
+* Grunt
+* Flexbox

-###The Development Process
+## The Back-End Development Process

-##User Stories

-#Behavioral Driven User Stories

-#User Experience User Stories

-##WireFrames

-##Test Driven Development

-##The Code
+## Entity Relationship Diagrams

+## To be continued!